 On June 30, 2003, Charter Holdco entered into an agreement with Motorola, Inc. for the purchase of 100,000 digital video recorder ("DVR") units.
 The software for these DVR units is being supplied by Digeo Interactive, LLC under a license agreement entered into in April 2004.
 Under the license agreement Digeo Interactive granted to Charter Holdco the right to use Digeo's proprietary software for the number of DVR units that Charter deployed from a maximum of 10 headends through year-end 2004.
 This maximum number of headends was increased from 10 to 15 pursuant to a letter agreement executed on June 11, 2004 and the date for entering into license agreements for units deployed was extended to June 30, 2005.
-The number of headends was increased from 15 to 20 pursuant to a letter agreement dated August 4, 2004, from 20 to 30 pursuant to a letter agreement dated September 28, 2004 and from 30 to 50 headends by a letter agreement in February 2005.
-The license granted for each unit deployed under the agreement is valid for five years.
+The number of headends was increased from 15 to 20 pursuant to a letter agreement dated August 4, 2004, from 20 to 30 pursuant to a letter agreement is valid for five years.
 In addition, Charter will pay certain other fees including a per-headend license fee and maintenance fees.
 Maximum license and maintenance fees during the term of the agreement are expected to be approximately \$7 million.
 The agreement provides that Charter is entitled to receive contract terms, considered on the whole, and license fees, considered apart from other contract terms, no less favorable than those accorded to any other Digeo customer.
 The Company paid approximately \$0.9 million in license and maintenance fees for the three months ended March 31, 2005.